-- (a) Student's name - (b) University identification number - (c) Level (undergraduate, graduate, law, veterinary medicine) - (d) Birth date (month and day only) - (e) Degree and the date graduated from the University of Illinois - (f) Recognition as a James Scholar or a Chancellor's Scholar - (g) Honors recognition-Bronze Tablet, Dean's List, etc.
+(a) Student's name

-- (i) When a student changes his or her college and/or curriculum of enrollment, the new college and/or curriculum is recorded on the student's record in the semester in which the change is effective. - (j) When a student withdraws during a term, the withdrawal date is recorded on his or her record at the end of the term.
+- (b) University identification number - (c) Level (undergraduate, graduate, law, veterinary medicine) - (d) Birth date (month and day only) - (e) Degree and the date graduated from the University of Illinois - (f) Recognition as a James Scholar or a Chancellor's Scholar - (g) Honors recognition-Bronze Tablet, Dean's List, etc. - (h) Institutional courses, grades, hours of credit, and grade-point average, listed by semester - (i) When a student changes his or her college and/or curriculum of enrollment, the new college and/or curriculum is recorded on the student's record in the semester in which the change is effective. - (j) When a student withdraws during a term, the withdrawal date is recorded on his or her record at the end of the term.